Customize the Login and Logout on NetBSD

-To quiet the default output create the empty .hushlogin file:
+Quiet the default output after logging into the system by creating an empty .hushlogin file:

 $ touch ~/.hushlogin